 Janesville: An American Story tells the story of what happens to an industrial town in the American heartland when its main factory shuts down.
-The account goes a long way to explaining systemic challenges that are leading to social, economic and political upheaval.
+The account goes a long way to explaining systemic challenges that are leading to social, economic and political upheaval and broader questions around whether or not technology can save the American Dream.

 Janesville: A Short History